icflorescu/openshift-cartridge-mysql/README.md

     http://cartreflect-claytondev.rhcloud.com/github/icflorescu/openshift-cartridge-mysql

-Once the cartridge is created and started, you can use `rhc port-forward` to connect with MySQL Workbench (or your client of choice) from your development machine. **The `root` account will have no password initially**, so **make sure to set it** using an SQL statement like:
+Once the cartridge is created and started, you can use `rhc port-forward` to connect with MySQL Workbench (or your client of choice) from your development machine using these **inital credentials**:

+    user:     root
+    password: root

+Make sure to **change the root password** using an SQL statement like this:

-    ALTER USER 'root'@'%' IDENTIFIED BY 'a-very-strong-password';
+    ALTER USER 'root'@'%' IDENTIFIED BY 'replace-with-new-secret-password';

 Use `DB_HOST` and `DB_PORT` environment variables to connect from an application running in the main web cartridge.
 For instance, here's how you'd do it in a Node.js application using [Knex.js](http://knexjs.org/):